iliakarasin/lfl-directory-hw/README.md

 For this assignment you will be building an online employee directory, using only vanilla JS (**no jQuery**).

-Please fork this repository for your work.
+Please fork this repository for your work, you should spend no more than 4-6h on this, please make sure to document your process in the `Dev Notes` section of this `README`

 Feel free to reach out to with any questions or for clarification.